Sesame Logo

 But did you know your hydration levels can also impact your blood pressure?

-When your body doesn't have enough water or loses fluids faster than you can replace them, it becomes dehydrated.
+When your body doesn't have enough water or loses fluids faster than you can replace them, you become dehydrated.
 Dehydration can have serious negative effects on your health, including sudden drops or spikes in blood pressure.

 This article will explain the connection between dehydration and high blood pressure.
-You'll learn how to recognize common symptoms of dehydration and high blood pressure and discover ways to develop better hydration habits.
+You'll learn how to recognize common symptoms of dehydration and high blood pressure, plus ways to develop better hydration habits.

 Every time your heart beats, it pushes blood into your arteries.
 Arteries are muscular tube-shaped vessels that carry oxygen-rich blood from your heart to and from every organ in your body.